nais/handbook/docs/technical/observability.md

 # Observability Stack

-This document describes the technical observability stack for nais-system Features.
+Sit back and relax, we got you covered.
+The observability stack in nais is designed to provide you with all the tools you need to monitor and troubleshoot your applications.

 ## Overview

-Observability in nais has two parallel stacks, one for nais-system and one for tenant applications.
-Both stacks are based on the same components but have different configurations.
+On a high level there are two parallel observability stacks in nais, one for nais-system namespaces (we call it the management stack) and one for tenant applications.
+Both stacks are based on the same components – Prometheus for metrics, Loki for logs, and Tempo for traces and Grafana for visualization.

 ```mermaid
 ---